top of page

 After visiting the small, ancient church of St. Andrew, we slipped into a quiet pub for refreshments.
 My brother ordered an Irish Guinness, while I tried one of their non-alcoholic beers.
 Non-alcoholic beers and lagers have become popular throughout England, now that a drinking-and-driving prohibition is being strictly enforced.

 Laycock was not as charming as Castle Combe.
-We looked around a bit before stepping into The George Inn, for lunch The sky lifted for our drive to Oxford that afternoon.
-After the elegant Georgian Buildings of Bath, the stone buildings of High Street appeared to be clumsy and care-worn, and--I can think of no other word--ugly.
+We looked around a bit before stepping into The George Inn, for lunch The sky lifted for our drive back to Bath.

 Saturday (May 30) -- Since we were in the land of Shakespeare, we drove up to Stratford-upon-Avon, the bard's birthplace.
 Outside of town, we visited Anne Hathaway's Cottage, the home of the woman whom Shakespeare wooed and married, in 1582.
 With its thatched roof and large garden, it's the most photographed farmhouse in England.